wharfkit/website/src/lib/docs/ContractKit/QueryMethod.md

 ### Index Position

-Any query option can be used in conjunction with each other to specify exactly which rows the cursor should paginate over:
+Any query option can be used in conjunction with another to specify exactly which rows the cursor should paginate over:

 ```typescript
 const tableCursor = contract.table("table_name").query({